-A list can be quarantined upon import or when you attempt to send a marketing email to the contacts on it if any of the following conditions are met:
+A list may be quarantined upon import or after a marketing email send if any of the following conditions are met:

 - The list contains emails with a known history of high hard bounce rates based on HubSpot's historical email data.
 These emails are also referred to as global bounces.

 - Contacts were added through suspicious form activity.
 This scenario is most likely caused by a third-party with the intent of spamming the recipients' inboxes.

 How quarantined lists work